- 9 likes

 In the kitchen is the talented Chris Merrick, chef de cuisine, and Chuck Hughes, who is also executive chef.
 The menu here is a mix of fine dining and comfort food.
 It features a few appetizers, main courses and desserts that vary seasonally and with the availability of new items.
 The menu changes often, but there are still some house specialties, such as the famous jerk crab.
 For starters, the price varies between $14 and $29, with the spicy jerk crab platter mentioned earlier going for $29.
 We come here to have a main course between $33 and $38, and we end the meal with a choice of desserts, ranging from $10 to $25.

 To drink, Garde-Manger also offers a wine list, specially selected by Jessica Midlash.
 There is everything from classics to more unique offerings, mostly from private imports and with a penchant for French wines.
-In terms of cocktails, Samuel Turp developed the menu and there are about nine choices that also change regularly.
+In terms of cocktails, Loris Martineau and Kalven Kimball are waiting for you behind the bar and there are about nine choices that also change regularly.

 Garde-Manger offers sophisticated cuisine in a festive and welcoming environment in the heart of the old city.
 The friendliness of the place is what makes the restaurant so successful: the staff team contributes greatly to the energy and hospitality of the place.
 “Obviously, we love the food, but the staff is really special.
 It’s always a crowd pleaser and people are very happy about it when they come here,” says Jessica.
 Try it out for a fun night out, surrounded by good people and good food.